fburlig/BSS_COVID_migration/README.md

 Note that prior to running the `MASTER` file, researchers must set the indicated file paths at the top of this `.do` file.
 In addition, replicators must change the directory path (the `setwd()` step) at the top of _each_ included `.R` script that they intend to run.

-The full file structure for this project is below.
-We populate all datasets required for researchers to run `MASTER_run_replication.do`, though some folders remain empty for the aforementioned confidentiality reasons.
+The public data is in [`BSS_COVID_migration_data_public.zip`](https://github.com/fburlig/BSS_COVID_migration/blob/master/BSS_COVID_migration_data_public.zip).
+Researchers should unzip this folder and assemble the replication folder structure as described below.
+The public ZIP folder populates all datasets required for researchers to run `MASTER_run_replication.do`, though some folders remain empty for the aforementioned confidentiality reasons.

 ```
 MAIN PROJECT FOLDER